 Consider buying a reusable coffee cup and making yourself a cup to take with you every morning instead.

-Ok there’s the extra outlay to buy the cup, but you can offset the cost agains the savings you’ll make.
+Ok, there’s the extra outlay to buy the cup, but you can offset the cost against the savings you’ll make.

 7. Learn to say ‘no’ to yourself and others

 No can be one of the hardest words to say.